pzanna/p4c-wp4/README.md

 # WP4
-Compiler extension for the P4 Data Plane compiler
+Compiler extension for creating P4 Data Planes for OpenWRT.